-This article examines briefly the history of home rule in Kansas, and explains the different variations of Kansas local government home rule.
+This article briefly examines the history of home rule in Kansas, and explains the different variations of Kansas local government home rule.

-Most states confer home rule powers on some or all of their cities and counties.
-The U.S. Advisory Commission on Intergovernmental Relations in 1993 reported cities in 37 states and counties in 23 states have constitutional home rule powers.
-Another 11 states provide home rule for cities by statute and 13 additional states provide statutory home rule for counties.
+Most states confer some degree of home rule powers on some or all of their cities and counties.
 In Kansas, cities' home rule authority is authorized constitutionally, while counties are granted home rule powers by statute.